Last Updated on May 21, 2019

 Thank you to DAP for sponsoring this post.

 Hey there!
 Do you ever complete an awesome woodworking piece and then get lackluster results after you complete the finishing touches?
 It used to happen to use all the time.
 We'd build a really cool table that looked awesome unfinished.
 Then we'd sand, fill any screw or nail holes with wood filler, sand and stain all for it to look not great.
-It's one of the reasons we have so many painted pieces of furniture in our house!
+It's one of the reasons we have so many painted pieces of furniture in our house (I have a whole post about the best paint for every kind of furniture)!
 Many of those pieces were painted after we initially stained them because the stained results were just below our expectations.
 And a big reason for that is we just weren't using wood filler properly (I'm sure the quality of the wood we were using as we were teaching ourselves to build things didn't help either).

 The good news is that over the years we have learned some tips and tricks that have helped us get MUCH better results with stained wood projects.
 So that's what I'm here to share with you today!
 These screw and nail hole filler tips are so easy, and now they seem obvious (isn't hindsight always 20/20).